Which flooring should I choose?

 Solid wood

 This type of flooring is made from 100% solid wood.
 It is more expensive, but has a longer lifespan.
 If you want to invest in a wood floor that will last and last, solid wood is the best option.
-You can also restore it (by sanding, varnishing, oiling and repainting) multiple times.
+You can also restore it (by sanding, lacquering, oiling and repainting) multiple times.
 A word of warning: solid wood strips need to be glued and therefore require more technical expertise to install.

 What type of wood should I choose for my floor?